 We were able to spend 25 minutes each with two small groups of students.
 Much of this time was spent allowing the students to interact with the system freely and ask questions.
 Toward the end, we probed with questions about the written materials and overall structure of the experiment.

-Behavior Prototype: Wizard of Oz Method
+Method: Wizard of Oz

 It would be more engaging if the data visualization dashboard was interactive.